How to Determine Foot Traffic to Choose a Location & Drive Sales

 Learn more about leasing a retail space with our article, How to Find & Lease a Retail Space.

-Your target market is the people that have been identified as the most likely potential customers for a product because of their shared characteristics such as age, income, and lifestyle.
-This is the group to whom you will also aim your marketing and cater your brand.
+Your target market is the category of people that you identify as the most likely customers for a product or store.
+Your target market is broken down by shared characteristics such as age, income, and lifestyle, and is the group to whom you aim your marketing and cater your brand.

 A robust online tool for building out your customer identity is the Experian Segmentation Portal, which business owners can access for free.
 Also, check out our article on how to create a customer profile, which covers all the bases on the process of creating a customer identity and provides a template.

 Foot traffic data can tell you a lot about the success of your products and whether they appeal to customers.
-For this, you will want to look at how many people enter your store versus how many people make a purchase.
+By looking at how many people enter your store versus how many people make a purchase, you can determine your conversion rate and get a better picture of your product line’s overall success.

 Conversely, say you see the opposite effect—when you introduce your new product line, fewer people that enter your store are making purchases.
 This would tell you that the new products are unsuccessful and you should not reorder them.